DefSLAM: Tracking and Mapping of Deforming Scenes from Monocular Sequences: Introduction

 In the literature, non-rigid monocular scenes have been handled by Non-Rigid Structure-from-Motion (NRSfM)~\cite{chhatkuli2014non,chhatkuli2016inextensible,parashar2017isometric,taylor2010non,vicente2012soft} and Shape-from-Template (SfT)~\cite{chhatkuli2017stable,lamarca2018,ngo2016template,salzmann2011linear} methods.
 NRSfM methods are able to recover the evolution of the 3D scenes non-rigid deformations from a set of monocular images, after a computationally demanding batch processing of the images.
-In contrast, SfT does it from only a single image, at a low computational cost but at the expense of a previously known 3D template, which is a textured model of the imaged scene.
-Our DefSLAM framework combines the advantages of these two classes of non-rigid monocular methods.
-We propose a parallel algorithm composed of a \emph{deformation tracking} thread based on SfT as front-end running at frame rate, and a \emph{deformation mapping} thread based on NRSfM to compute the template as a back-end running at a slower keyframe rate.
-Our algorithm is the first monocular SLAM that locates the camera and recovers the deformation of the map, while reconstructing new explored zones as shown in Figure\,\ref{fig:overall_figure} shows DefSLAM processing a sequence processed where the camera is being located \textit{wrt.} a deforming kerchief being mapped simultaneously using images from a monocular sensor from partial observations of different regions of the kerchief.
+In contrast, SfT recovers the 3D deformation from a single image, at a low computational cost but needs a template.
+The template is a 3D textured model describing the shape at rest of the scene.
+DefSLAM framework combines the advantages of the two classes of non-rigid monocular methods.
+We propose a parallel algorithm composed of a \emph{deformation tracking} thread as the front-end running SfT at frame rate, and a \emph{deformation mapping} thread as the back-end running NRSfM to compute the SfT template at a slower keyframe rate.

+Fig.\, \ref{fig:overall_figure} shows DefSLAM processing a sequence processed where the camera is being located \textit{wrt.} a deforming kerchief being mapped simultaneously using images from a monocular sensor from partial observations of different regions of the kerchief.
 The \emph{deformation tracking} thread recovers the camera pose and the deformation of the map at frame rate.
-We define a template for the viewed part of the map which allows us to recover the observed deformation.
-The map points move according to this template by minimizing a combination of reprojection error and deformation energy for each frame.
-The \emph{deformation mapping} thread initializes and refines map points and substitutes the template when new scene regions are visited, extending the map.
-It does not process all the frames, but just a selection of frames imaging the same scene region, these selected frames are called keyframes.
-This algorithmic component recovers the scene surface for the last keyframe.
-The \emph{deformation mapping} thread produces a map of the deformed scene and defines the shape-at-rest on the template used by the \emph{deformation tracking} thread to process the subsequent frames.
+It uses a template for the viewed part of the map to recover the map points deformation by minimizing a combination of reprojection error and deformation energy for each frame.
+The \emph{deformation mapping} thread initializes and refines map estimates, and extends the map when new regions are visited.
+It processes just a selection of frames -- keyframes -- imaging the same region to define the shape-at-rest of the template used by the \emph{deformation tracking} thread to process the subsequent frames.